rasmushugosson/app-lib/README.md

 ## Usage

 There are two main parts to this library: the `Window` class in the `Window.h` header file and the other utility classes and functions in the other header files.
+Header files for each of the third-party libraries are also provided as is.

 ### Window Class